Social Signals in Search

 SEO and Social Media

-Instagram itself has a built in search function, working from hashtags, but also on location and names of people/ brands/ companies.
+Instagram itself has a built in search function.
+It works from hashtags but it also uses location and names of people/ brands/ companies.
 If someone types your company name or often-used hashtag, you want to control what comes up just as you would in Google or Bing search.
-Social and SEO interconnect but does social engagement affect SERP rankings?
-According to Social Media Week and Search Engine Roundtable, Google has officially said it does not use social media for ranking.
-That said, social engagement is a byproduct of quality content which in turn generates inbound links, mentions (basically a link without the hyperlink), lower bounce and repeat readers… which are all SEO signals that search engines care about.
+Social and SEO interconnect. but does social engagement affect SERP rankings?
+According to Hootsuite and Search Engine Journal , Google has officially said it does not use social media for ranking.
+That said, social engagement is a byproduct of quality content which in turn generates inbound links, brand mentions (basically a link without the hyperlink), lower bounce and repeat readers… which are all SEO signals that search engines care about.

 Instagram Is A Search Engine

-If you type Rihanna into Google, her official website is sandwiched between Twitter (ranking higher than her own site) and Instagram (ranking just below).
-Search engines drive traffic to social media sites like Instagram, Facebook, and Twitter all the time.
+If you type Rihanna into Google, her official website ranks first but directly below are Twitter, YouTube and Instagram.
+Of the top five links on the SERP four are controlled by Rihanna herself (the odd one out being Wikipedia) Search engines drive traffic to social media sites like Instagram, Facebook, LinkedIn and Twitter all the time.
 So take advantage and make sure your brand’s account has a fully fleshed-out profile with the information most relevant to that social audience.